markmult/Maze-solver/README.md

 * Blocks Pentti visited are shown as blue in screen
 * Total moves are shown on top right corner when algorithm is finished.
 This includes also steps back, so the amount of visited blocks is less than the number of total moves.
+* Blue path does not represent the final path that DFS algorithm outputs.
-* If search fails, it is announced on top right corner
+* If there is no possible route, it is announced on top right corner